TOPOLOGICAL DATA ANALYSIS:

 Robotics is an ideal domain for a mathematician to work in: here, one has a genuine need for rigor.
 Imagine trying to verify that a control system for a robotic brain surgeon works.
 Would you prefer to have a successful computer simulation or a theorem guaranteeing performance?
 (Answer: get both if you can...)
-I use methods and ideas from topology and geometric group theory to prove rigorous theorems about robot motion-planning and control.
-In particular, I have worked with spaces of nonpositive curvature as applied to metamorphic and reconfigurable robots, and also to robot coordination problems.
-I am currently working on using CAT(0) geometry to answer questions about pursuit-evasion algorithms and optimal multi-agent planning.
+Using methods and ideas from topology and geometric group theory yields rigorous results about robot motion-planning and control.
+Examples include spaces of nonpositive curvature as applied to metamorphic and reconfigurable robots, and also to robot coordination problems.
+CAT(0) geometry answers questions about pursuit-evasion algorithms and optimal multi-agent planning.
 These ideas also have strong overlap with work in self-assembly, especially the programmable kind.

 CONTACT TOPOLOGY AND FLUID DYNAMICS

 Rigorous results about fluid dynamics are rare for fully three-dimensional flows.
 I use global techniques from contact topology (an odd-dimensional variant of symplectic topology) to prove results about the most difficult classes of steady inviscid fluid flows.
 These techniques, e.g., contact homology, can be used answer questions about concrete physical phenomena such as hydrodynamic instability.